diggs1711/comma-ai-speed-challenge/README.md

 ## Model
 I setup a basic CNN with keras.
 Using first 80% of the training video as the training set and the last 20% as the validation set.
+The model consists of two Conv2D layers with 32 filters each and kernel sizes of 3x3 and 5x5 respectively.
+A stride of 2 is used on both with relu as the activation function.
+This is then flattened and fed into two Dense layers that output a single value.
-Getting an mse of around 30-40 with 50 epochs.
+Getting an mse of around 25-35 with 100 epochs.
 Obviously pretty shit and will definitely improve as I go on.

 I will be researching more into combining a CNN model with an RNN model or possibly an LSTM.
 This will allow the model to capture the temporal nature of the videos and hopefully give a decent score.

 ## Things to try
 - Image augemetation